joshbruce/fourth-earth-raw/public/extensions/content.md

 Battles taking too long?
 Plan individually in private, optionally write the plan down, have everyone (opponents included) roll at the same time, players and narrator do the math, and then the narrator narrates what the math said happened.

 Frustrated that characters can't change their action because they're committed?
 Take turns individually from action to resolution.
 Choosing the next person could be done by players calling on who's next, the roll of one or more dice, drawing a card from a deck, you name it.
 The point is to take each character in-turn from action to resolution randomly.
+(Would this change every round or stay the same for a session?)

-Frustrated that the order is always the same?
+Frustrated that a system uses stats and it causes the order to always be the same?
 See previous to change to random selection.

 Ultimately, the method should be known, consistently applied, and not set in stone.
 If players get frustrated every time they are in a situation where there's initiative, they will tend to avoid situations where there's initiative.